 Reporting here means collecting and presenting data in a view that makes it understandable and clear to analyze.

 An account is the first level in the tool.
 As a Jira user, you know the project and you could consider the eazyBI account as a Jira project.
 That’s the place where you will work, manage your data, and customize everything in your own way.
 It’s also possible to create a personal account only for you to define if you want to grant access to others or not.

-A really nice point about Jira EazyBI is that aside from the Atlassian tools like Jira, you can also connect it to some add-ons like Insight, Tempo, Zephyr, Xray, and some more.
+A nice point about Jira EazyBI is that aside from the Atlassian tools like Jira, you can also connect it to some add-ons like Insight, Tempo, Zephyr, Xray, and more.
 Check out the official list here.
 So what about other external sources such as Database, Rest API, file, etc?
-No problem, let’s connect to the world with the external data sources.
+No problem, let’s connect to the world with external data sources.

 Note that you can use the data that you import as it is imported to its own database to let you keep the history of the data.
-Well, that is totally different from Jira reports.
-Today, some fields could use historical values as status, assignee, and so on, but that wouldn’t be enough for many users.
+Well, that is different from Jira reports.
+Today, some fields could use historical values such as status, assignee, and so on, but that wouldn’t be enough for many users.

 eazyBI for Jira stores the data in its own database, so it lets you navigate through the history and find the required pieces of information among the old ones.